LudovicoPapalia/CheckWebsiteTelegramBot/README.md

 what should it do:

-it checks a list of websites, it do the hash of the website and if someting is changed in one of the sites, it sends a message to all users (i know, but for now it's ok) saying that something change on the website
+it checks a list of websites, it creates the hash of the website and if someting is changed in one of the sites, it sends a message to all users (i know, but for now it's ok) saying that something change on the website